kb-dk/newspaper-ninestars-QA-suite/docs/Documentation.md

 The database contains information about the data in a batch.

+Optionally you can disable some of the checks by adding one or more of the following command line options to the end of the command line:

+* `--disable=CHECKSUM` Disable validation of checksum files
+* `--disable=SCHEMA_VALIDATOR` Disable xml schema validation
+* `--disable=SCHEMATRON` Disable rule based validation of xml files
+* `--disable=FILM_XML` Disable checks of film xml, including checks against database values
+* `--disable=EDITION_MODS` Disable checks of edition xml, including checks against database values
+* `--disable=ALTO_XPATH` Disable checks of alto xml
+* `--disable=ALTO_MIX` Disable checks comparing alto, mix and jp2 file dimensions
+* `--disable=MODS_XPATH` Disable checks of MODS file
+* `--disable=MIX_FILM` Disable checks of MIX resolution agains FILM resolution
+* `--disable=MIX_XML` Disable checks of MIX file
+* `--disable=JPYLYZER` Disable analysis of JP2 file

+Note that if you disable the JPYLYZER component, you will not be checking some of the checks in ALTO and MIX files, that depend on information about the Jpeg 2000 files.

 ## Output

 Both tools will output an XML file to stdout, containing the result of the validation (success or failure) and a list of